udifuchs/pylint-silent/README.md

 FAVICON = base64.decodestring("""  # pylint: disable=deprecated-method
 ...
 ```
-Luckily, you can now use `pylint` to detect such cases.
+Luckily, you can simply run `pylint` a second time to detect such cases.
 In this case `pylint` would ignore the comment because it is part of the string.
 Therefore, the warning message would still show up.
 This code has to be fixed manually:
 ```
 FAVICON = base64.decodestring(  # pylint: disable=deprecated-method
 """...